-Above is an 1833 map of Coahuila and what we now know as Texas—the pink area on the gulf was the land reserved for Austin’s colony.
+Above is an 1833 map of Coahuila and what we now know as Texas.
+The pink area on the gulf was the land reserved for Austin’s colony of 300 settlers.
 This land belonged to Mexico at the time, not the United States or Texas.

 Above is a photo I took of a map of Austin’s Colony through glass when I visited Washington-on-the Brazos in 2013.
 The most obvious squiggly line coming up from the lower right is the Brazos River near which most of the plantations settled.
 You can also see how many rivers and streams cover the area, nothing like the dry plans most people think of when they consider West Texas.
 In many ways, East Texas is more like Louisiana, with moss-covered live oaks, rolling hills, mosquitoes and, at the time, even an alligator or three.

 After Mexico’s revolution from Spain in 1822, Stephen Austin went to Mexico City and received a grant affirmed by the new government.